No longer will I bake meatballs for 20-30 minutes and then wash nasty cookie sheets for 15 minutes.

 * Zucchini problems?
 You can omit it entirely, sub it out for a finely diced or shredded potato or ½ c. rice, use diced zukes instead, or even double it.
 Flexible soup!

-* Feel free to saute the leek to change the flavor or use an onion, but be ready for more zing with a white onion.
+* Feel free to change out the leek for an onion if you don't have leeks, but be ready for more zing with a white onion.

 * Make a double batch of meatballs while you're at it.
 If you don't want a double batch of soup, you can bake the meatballs using the instructions HERE, freeze them in a bag individually and have a super quick meal on hand for “one of those days.”